sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/current_limitations_of_code_insights.md

 _Limitations that are no longer current are [documented at the bottom](#older-versions-limitations) for the benefit of customers who have not yet upgraded._

-## Dashboard position and size does not persist
+## Insight chart position and size do not persist

 You can resize and reorder charts on the dashboard for the purpose of taking a screenshot or presenting information, but that order will revert on a page refresh.

 If the ordering of insights is important, you can remove and then re-add the insights in the order you'd like via the add/remove insights to dashboard flow.

-If the size is important, you can use the single-insight view page to consistently view an insight at a larger size, reachable from the context three dots menu on the insight card under "Share".
+If the size is important, you can use the single-insight view page to consistently view an insight at a larger size, reachable by clicking the insight title or from the context three dots menu on the insight card under "Get shareable link".

 ## Performance speed considerations for a data series running over all repositories